ashlilies/edp-project/README.md

 # GrowGreen Project

 ## Description
-Coming soon...
+The Singapore Green Plan 2030 is a national sustainability movement which seeks to rally bold and collective action to tackle climate change.
+Climate change is a global challenge, and Singapore is taking firm actions to do our part to build a sustainable future.

+**GrowGreen** is a web application that aims to increase participation in the 3R's (Reduce, Reuse, Recycle) with an emphasis on 'Reduce'.

+## Team members
+* Viona Erika **(Leader)**
+* Ashlee Tan
+* Ong Ruey How
+* Mohamed Irfan

 ## Set-up guide
+This guide assumes you already have SQL Server Management Studio (SSMS) installed, and access to an instance of SQL Server.

-Firstly, import the database script using SSMS.
+1. Firstly, import the database script using SSMS.
 This will create a new database called 'GrowGreen'.

+   (Delete any existing databases if necessary)

-Open Terminal (MacOS/Linux) or PowerShell (Windows).
+2. Open Terminal (MacOS/Linux) or PowerShell (Windows).

-cd to GrowGreen/GrowGreenWeb (project directory).
+3. cd to GrowGreen/GrowGreenWeb (project directory).

-Then type these commands (with Visual Studio closed):
+4. Then type these commands (with Visual Studio closed):

 ```powershell
 dotnet tool install --global dotnet-ef --version 6.*